29-Year-Old Running Back – Seattle Seahawks

 2015 Fantasy Football Outlook

-Debatable goal-line play-calling in crunch time by the Seahawks aside, 2014 was yet another hugely successful season for Lynch, who rang up over 1,200 rushing yards and double-digit rushing touchdowns...
+Debatable crunch-time goal-line playcalling by the Seahawks aside, 2014 was yet another hugely successful season for Lynch, who rang up more than 1,200 rushing yards and double-digit rushing touchdown...

 Marshawn Lynch Contract Information:

 Lynch signed a two-year, $24 million contract extension with the Seahawks in March 2015.